-When I think of yoga I often visualize early mornings, chanting, and people sitting in what elementary school teachers now-a-days would call “criss-cross-apple sauce” style.
-As the form most westerners practice, Hatha yoga is the form of yoga that encompasses the posture and the breath.
-Physical postures called “asanas” and the breathing techniques which are called “pranayama” serve to unite the body and bring it into the present.
+When I think of Yoga, early mornings, chanting, and people sitting in what elementary school teachers would call criss-cross apple sauce style come to mind.
+Most westerners practice Hatha Yoga.
+This form of Yoga encompasses postures and the breath.
+Physical postures called “asanas” and the breathing techniques called “pranayama” serve to unite the body and bring the mind into the present.

-When asked why they practice, Karen stated “Yoga allows me to connect within myself in such a way that at the end of each practice, every cell in my body seems to smile and say ‘thank you’” while Debra stated that “Yoga keeps me grounded, gives me clarity to focus on what is essential in life.”
+When asked why they practice, one student shared, “Yoga allows me to connect within myself in such a way that at the end of each session, every cell in my body seems to smile and say thank you.”
+Another said, “Yoga keeps me grounded and gives me clarity to focus on what is essential in life.”